adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 In a nutshell, the authors calculated molecular similarity for TPs and their parent compounds in order to **estimate various Risk Quotients and EC<sub>50</sub> values for Risk Assessment of Antimicrobial Resistance and Ecological Risk Assessment**.

-As many people are likely familiar with EC<sub>50</sub>, so I'll briefly explain Risk Quotients.
+As many people are likely familiar with EC<sub>50</sub>, I'll briefly explain Risk Quotients:

-Risk Quotients are calculated by dividing the Measured Environmental Concentration (exposure level) by Predicted No Effect Concentrations (acceptable effect level) of a chemical.
+Risk Quotients are calculated by dividing the Measured Environmental Concentration (exposure level) by Predicted No Effect Concentration (acceptable effect level) of a chemical:

+> $Risk Quotient = Measured Environmental Concentration / Predicted No Effect Concentration$

 The value of a compound's Risk Quotient can affect chemical prioritisation and possible risk mitigation measures such as restriction of the compound.

 If you're interested in these concepts, see below for links for Further Reading, but for now let's dive into the data and code.

 ### Chemical Data: Parents and Transformation Products
 Löffler et al. worked with a total of 56 TPs manually curated from the literature.
 They list these TP compounds in their [Supplementary Table S1 and S2](https://pubs.acs.org/doi/suppl/10.1021/acs.est.2c09854/suppl_file/es2c09854_si_002.xlsx) with plenty of details on provenance and quantified concentrations in the environment - a huge feat in itself.
 However, as I wanted to quickly spin up some cheminformatics analysis, I think the way this information was conveyed could be improved in the future.
 (I wrote about this topic 2+ years ago [here](https://adelenel.ai/communicatingenvchem/).)

+That said, I tried getting structure info from the TP names listed in Table S2 by various methods - doing a batch search on CompTox (only 11 structures in the result), doing a Synonym search on PubChem...but none were very successful.
+Probably the best way is to ask the authors for a list of SMILES or InChIKeys :)

 ### Cheminformatics Approach: MCS Tanimoto Similarity between Parents and TPs